Modern agriculture is an exciting industry, with many opportunities to develop and integrate new technologies into farming practices.

 With a degree from UQ, you’ll graduate with the skills, knowledge, and confidence to forge a successful career in agricultural science.
 You’ll enter the workforce with a qualification from the number one ranked university in Australia for agriculture.

-So, if you’re interested in a fulfilling and exciting job in this field, keep reading to find out more about agricultural science career opportunities and the changes you’ll be making in this high-demand industry.
+So, if you’re interested in a fulfilling and exciting job in this field, keep reading to find out more about agricultural science career opportunities.

 The ever-increasing human population demands healthier and safer food, feed, fibre and fuel, and urgent solutions are required to address environmental degradation and the impacts of climate change.
 Agricultural careers in science, in particular, appear to be stable for the future, as we're constantly seeking skilled professionals to address these pressing challenges.